tekert/golang-etw/README.md

 --------------

-Some sanitized IA definitions: (because not even microsoft docs and blogs defines this so clearly) except the deleted conceptual tutorial from microsoft, you can read it below [Best ETW Framework Conceptual Tutorial]
+Some sanitized IA definitions: (because not even microsoft docs and blogs defines this so clearly) except the deleted conceptual tutorial from microsoft, you can read it below [ETW Framework Conceptual Tutorial]

 ### Session
 - In ETW, "Session" often refers to a Trace Session, but it is a broader term that could include the conceptual idea of managing providers, consumers, and log files.